 Haleakala Crater & Iao Valley

 Bring a sweater and wear sturdy walking shoes.
-Guests who have a heart condition or respiratory difficulties should note the elevation is 9,740 feet above sea level.
+Guests who have a heart condition or respiratory difficulties should note that the elevation is 9,740 feet above sea level.
 The coach is not allowed to travel higher than this elevation.